DCD: Decomposition-based Causal Discovery from Autocorrelated and Non-Stationary Temporal Data: Theoretical Framework and Methodology

 \subsubsection{Empirical Verification of Seasonal Projection}

-To validate the projection properties utilized in Theorem~\ref{thm:identifiability} (specifically Lemma~\ref{lem:projection}), we simulate a controlled bivariate system where a seasonal component causally drives another variable.
-We aim to confirm that standard decomposition (STL) correctly assigns this effect to the seasonal component ($S_Y$) rather than the residual ($R_Y$), satisfying the leakage bound assumption.
+To validate the projection property of Lemma~\ref{lem:projection}, we simulate a bivariate system in which a seasonal component causally drives another variable.
+The goal is to confirm that STL assigns this effect to $S_Y$ rather than to $R_Y$, consistent with the leakage bound.

-\paragraph{Data-Generating Process.} We generate two scalar processes $X(t)$ and $Y(t)$ defined by the structural equations:
+\paragraph{Data-generating process.} We generate scalar processes $X(t)$ and $Y(t)$ with the structural equations: